siobhain/cormeen-walkers/README.md

 ### Imagery

-For the hero page
+I have chosen a picture of a country lane typical of the locality in which the walks take place as the hero image.
+I have included a picture of Cormeen Sports Complex to job memory of the user as to where the meetup place is.
+There are 2 further photos in the home page in whats called the 'benefits' section but what i should rename as the 'information' section.
+The 1st is taken in Jan 2022 outside CSC before the Family Walkers start.
+The 2nd is a close up of walking in leaves to encourage the user to come out walking, It is beside the 'Benefits to Walkers' text so meant as a motivitational picture.

+The Signup page (Newsletter in navigation menu) has a background image from Lough an Lae our local mountain.
+This is a treaser for users as the signup panel covers most of this picture and if they signup they panel goes away and they get to see the beautiful   singing up for the newsletter as this

 - Icons

+- The are 9 icons used in this website and they are are freely availabel from [Font Awesome](https://fontawesome.com/), The 9 icons are outlined [here](docs/fa-icon.PNG)
 Use this section to explain what sort of imagery you plan to use through your site.

 ### Wireframes

 ![3 Page Website](docs/images/cormeenwalkers-pages.bmpr)

-The site consistes of 3 pages Home, Gallery & Signup.
+The site consistes of 3 pages Home, Newsletter & Gallery.
 Each page can be reached from the menu in the header.
 The currect active page is highlighted with a box border*** clearly visible to the user.

-The home page has the most important information such as the "When and Where" of the walking groups.   location and  meet up times
+The home page (named index.html) has the most important information such as the "When and Where" of the walking groups, the days of the week each group meet & details about the distance and pace of the walk.

 For consistency of user experience the header and footer is same on each of the 3 pages.

 The header contains the logo & navigation links to get around the website.
-The footer contains the tag line "All walks start at 10am from Cormeen Sports Complex" *** along with social media links the home page of facebook, twitter & instagram.
-As the site is for educational purposes only there are no social media accounts to link to.
+The footer contains the tag line "All walks start at 10am from Cormeen Sports Complex" *** along with social media ison links to home page of facebook, twitter youtibe & instagram.
+As the site is for educational purposes only there are no social media channels to link to.
 This informaiton is also outlined in the footer.

+The newsletter page (named signup.html) outlines details of the quarterly daytrip and invites the user to submit their name and email address (verified) so that they can be send details of upcominthe next trip etc in a newsletter.
+Once they hit "Send me Newsletter" button, the user will get a confirmation notice advising them to check their inbox for the newsletter and how to unsubscribe from receiving it.
+The confirmation notice is held on a seperate html page named confirm.html but user is oblivious as same backdrop is used for both signup and confirm pages.

 The Gallery page reinforces the sense of countryside, farmland & fresh air by displaying images of sights to be seen while on one of these walks.

-				Cormeen Walkers take a quarterly excursion to nearby Loughanlae where its alleged you can see 22 counties of Ireland on a good day!
-We announce details of upcoming trip in our quarterly newsletter along with photos and gossip from our most recent outing.<br>
-				<br>Enter your details below to receive our Quarterly Newsletter (also gets rid of this fo
-The Signup page outlines details of the quarterly daytrip and invites the user to submit their name and email address (verified) so that they can be send details of upcoming trip etc in a newsletter.
-Once they hit "Send me Newsletter" button, the user will get a confirmation notice advising them to check their inbox for the newsletter and how to unsubscribe from receiving it.
-The confirmation notice is held on a seperate html pag called confirm but this is oblivious to the user as same backdrop is used for both pages.

 ** RESPONSIVE
 This ws is responsive, it maintains its layout when viewed on difference screen widths.
 The site elements rearrange themesevles according to the current browser screeen width in order to maintain consistency of design and presentation.